 What if money damages alone can't make things right?
 In that case, you may be entitled to an what is known as an “equitable remedy.”

 What Are the Equitable Remedies Available for Breach of Contract in Texas?

 In Texas, there are four key equitable remedies available for contract disputes:

 - Rescission.
 Rescission is an agreement to void the contract and return both parties to the position they were in prior to the agreement.
 When the court grants rescission, the contract and the parties’ rights and liabilities under it are cancelled, and any money exchanged must be returned.
 This remedy is not available if substantial performance on the contractual obligations have already been completed by one party or another.

-Another option is to go to court and ask for specific performance, namely that the court order the breaching party to do everything that was promised.
-For example, a judge would order the construction company to add a level to the garage.
+- Specific Performance.
+Another option is to go to court and ask for specific performance, namely ask the court to order the breaching party to do everything that was promised.
+A court will not order specific performance unless it can effectively oversee compliance with the order.
+For example, a court will not likely order a party to perform a series of activities over an extended period.

+- Injunction.
 An injunction is a court order that tells a party either to do something or refrain from an action that would be harmful.
 It is a way of maintaining, or restoring, the status quo.
-So, if you realized that it would be impossible to build a structure with 500 parking spots, told the construction company to stop working and it didn't, we could ask the court to enjoin any further work until the problem could be solved.